odoo/documentation/content/applications/finance/fiscal_localizations/australia.rst

 - TPAR
 - TPAR without ABN

 There are two primary tax categories: Purchase and Sales.
-These taxes are further categorized based on whether their tax scope is Services.
+These taxes are further categorised based on whether their tax scope is Services.

-The “TPAR” and “TPAR without ABN” tax variations will determine whether a transaction should be shown on the TPAR report.
-For products that can be bought, the vendor taxes should also include the “TPAR” and “TPAR without ABN” variations of these taxes so that the fiscal positions can be mapped correctly based on the chosen contact.
+Businesses need to report payments made to subcontractors from relevant services during the financial year.
+Odoo uses TPAR as a fiscal position to report these payments on the TPAR Report.
+Moreover, “TPAR without ABN” is used to record amounts withheld from subcontractors without an ABN for the ATO.

 .. _Link to T-PAR Report: